KevalOza/Bash/README.md

 # Bash

-This contains my bash practice samples
+This is the repository of the bash scripts written by me